 For further information on the Board’s work in this regard, please refer to “Board Membership” under Principle 4 in this Report.

 The roles and responsibilities of the Chairman and the CEO are held by separate individuals, in keeping with the principles that there be a clear division of responsibilities between the leadership of the Board and Management and that no one individual has unfettered powers of decision-making.
 The non-executive independent Chairman is Ms Teo Swee Lian, whereas the CEO is Mr Tony Tan Tee Hieong.
 They do not share any family ties.
 The Chairman and the CEO enjoy a positive and constructive working relationship between them, and support each other in their respective leadership roles.

 The Chairman provides leadership to the Board and facilitates the conditions for the overall effectiveness of the Board, Board Committees and individual Directors.
-This includes setting the agenda of Board meetings, ensuring that there is sufficient information and time at meetings to address all agenda items, and promoting open and constructive engagement among the Directors as well as between the Board and the CEO on strategic issues.
+This includes setting the agenda of Board meetings in collaboration with the CEO, ensuring that there is sufficient information and time at meetings to address all agenda items, and promoting open and constructive engagement and dialogue among the Directors as well as between the Board and the CEO at meetings.

-The Chairman devotes considerable time to understanding the business of CICT, as well as the issues and the competition that CICT faces.
+The Chairman devotes considerable time to keep herself updated as to the business of CICT, including the issues and the competition that CICT faces.
 She plays a significant leadership role by providing clear oversight, direction, advice and guidance to the CEO.
 She also maintains open lines of communication and engages with other members of Management regularly, and acts as a sounding board for the CEO on strategic and significant operational matters.

 The Chairman also presides over the Annual General Meeting (AGM) each year and other general meetings where she plays a crucial role in fostering constructive dialogue between the Unitholders, the Board and Management.